yiwenzhang1997/delay_intervening_events_studies/README.md

 ### [Registration for Exp.
 2b](https://osf.io/q6upm)
  - The comparison among the three conditions was not preregistered.
  - ANY OF THE SAME THINGS FROM 2A BELONG HERE AS WELL - NEED TO CHECK
+ - We preregistered that we would run Wilcoxon tests to compare delays of 1 vs. 3, 3 vs. 9, and 9 vs. 11 timesteps at each time point, but we decided to report Spearman correlations instead to cut down the number of tests.
+The Wilcoxon tests are available in Online Supplement 1.
+None of the 48 tests were significant after adjusting for multiple comparisons.

 ## Other studies that were run on this line of research but not reported in this manuscript